Damat Ferid Pasha: Early life and career

 Some claim that Mehmed Adil Ferid was born in 1853 in Constantinople as the son of Hasan İzzet Efendi, who was born in Potoci near Taşlıca (now Pljevlja, Montenegro).
 He was a member of the Council of State and Governor of Beirut and Sidon in 1857.

 In 1879, Ferid was enrolled at the Schools of Islamic Charities in Sidon.
 He served several positions in Ottoman administration before he entered the foreign office of the Ottoman Empire and was assigned to different posts at embassies in Paris, Berlin, St. Petersburg, and London.
 He was one of the first to advocate rendering Turkish in the Latin alphabet instead of the Perso-Arabic alphabet.

-He married a daughter of Abdülmecid I, Mediha Sultan, which earned him the title of "damat" ("bridegroom" to the Ottoman dynasty).
+He married a daughter of Abdülmecid I, Mediha Sultana, which earned him the title of "damat" ("bridegroom" to the Ottoman dynasty).
 After her husband Ahmed Necib Pasha's passing, it was determined that Ferid was the most eligible bachelor for the princess.
-His brother-in-law was Şehzade Mehmed Vahdeddin, future Mehmed VI.
+His full brother-in-law was Şehzade Mehmed Vahdeddin, future Mehmed VI.
 His political career was essentially launched by this marriage.
 Like his father, he became a member of the Council of State and earned the title of vizier and pasha soon after the wedding in 1884.
-Though Ferid Pasha's career his ups and downs, Mediha stood by her husband and used her influence to keep him from falling from grace.
-Ferid was likewise devoted to her, though Mediha never took down the photograph of her late husband from her room in the Baltalimanı palace.
+Through the ups and downs of Ferid's career, Mediha stood by her husband and used her influence to keep him from falling from grace.
+Ferid was likewise devoted to her, though Mediha never took down the photograph of her past husband from her room in the Baltalimanı palace.

 Ferid's relationship with his brother-in-law was extremely poor.
 Mediha complained to Vahdeddin that Ferid had been showing too much interest in one of their servant girls.
 Ferid happened upon the two on a walk and the Şehzade hit him in the face with a horse whip.

 Ferid served in the London embassy as a clerk, but his dream was to become the ambassador.
-He asked Mediha to lobby her half-brother Abdul Hamid II for this, but the sultan replied "Sister, it is not a school!
-It is a very important embassy, and those who are knowledgeable and experienced in political matters are appointed!"
-Having been spurned, Ferid stopped attending ceremonies at Yıldız, and retired into a private life in the Baltalimanı palace.
+Mediha lobbied her half-brother Abdul Hamid II appoint him there, but the sultan angrily refused.
+Spurned, Ferid stopped attending ceremonies at Yıldız, and retired into a private life in the Baltalimanı palace.